Constantine Sneed House

 The Constantine Sneed House, also known as Windy Hill, is a historic mansion in Brentwood, Tennessee.
 It was one of four houses built by the Sneed family on the Old Smyrna Road.

 History

 The mansion was built circa 1825.
-It was built by Constantine Sneed (1790-1864), the son of James Sneed and the great-great-great-great uncle of Carly Fiorina, a veteran of the American Revolutionary War who received a land grant of 640 acres and Williamson County in 1798.
+It was built by Constantine Sneed (1790-1864), the son of James Sneed and the great-great-great-great uncle of Carly Fiorina, a veteran of the American Revolutionary War who received a land grant of 640 acres in Williamson County in 1798.
 One of Constantine Sneed's brothers was Reverend Joseph P. Sneed.

 It is a two-story brick house, upon a fancy dressed limestone foundation, with brick on the front facade laid in Flemish bond and other facades having five course common bond.

 Architectural significance

 It has been listed on the National Register of Historic Places since 1988.
 When listed the property included the main, brick two-story house, which was the listing's one contributing building.
 It also included one contributing structure, one non-contributing building, and one non-contributing structure, on an area of 8.2 acre.